How to Inspect Belts and Hoses for Wear

 Before starting your inspection, gather the necessary tools:

-Ensure your vehicle is turned off and has had time to cool down to avoid burns from hot engine components.
+Make sure your vehicle is turned off and has had time to cool down before you begin to avoid burns from hot engine parts.
+Staying safe is essential when inspecting belts and hoses.
+For more tips on car safety, check out our seasonal safety advice.om hot engine components.

 Visual Inspection of Belts